 With the NSW Government and Macquarie having achieved commercial close, Arup appreciates the opportunity to meet the challenges of taking a central role in the detailed design and delivery as the lead engineering consultant to the Managing Contractor, Lendlease.

 And, as the lead engineer, Arup will continue to work closely with Macquarie, Lendlease, Grimshaw, JPW and Tzannes Associates to deliver the project – one that will set the standard for transport precincts for many decades to come.

 40+design and engineering disciplines were delivered

 We’ve been working for Macquarie on this project since the beginning, and we’re thrilled to see it take another step forward.
 Following the role we played in developing Macquarie’s award winning development at 50 Martin Place to seeing it take its place in an integrated precinct is such a great outcome.
-We are now focussing on delivering this unique project with our architectural and construction partners. ” Andrew Pettifer NSW Region Leader
+We are now focussing on delivering this unique project with our architectural and construction partners. ” Andrew Pettifer NSW Buildings Group Leader

 Arup joined Macquarie’s project team in January 2016 as the lead engineer.
 The proposal successfully progressed through three stages of the NSW Government’s unsolicited proposals framework, demonstrating its uniqueness and ability to provide real and tangible benefits.

 Sydney Metro will revitalise communities, transform places and make Sydney more liveable and connected.
 Not only will this new mass transit system move people more safely and reliably than ever before, it will unlock the potential of Sydney as a growing city – creating new and diverse opportunities to support changing communities.